 Neuroscience in Advertising; When Does it Become Mind Control?

 By now you’re probably used to how predictive advertising has become, but it probably felt intrusive at first.
 Advertisers have always used subtle tactics to convince you to buy things, but now the privacy boundary grows increasingly blurred.
-Though, advertising has its roots in propaganda, do developments in technology and neuroscience provide opportunities for even more overt forms of marketing, even mind control?
+Though, advertising has its roots in propaganda, do developments in technology and neuroscience provide opportunities for even more covert forms of marketing, even mind control?

 Advertising Through Thought Control